iliakan/node-dev/readme.md

 `node-dev` will rerun `app.js` whenever one of the watched files is changed.

-I tried many other modules before it, but finally had to roll this one.

-Unlike most other utilites of this kind, it is based on inotify.
+The module is based on inotify.
 So *it hooks on new files automatically*.
 No more switching to the terminal to rerun your code.
-Just change a file and your code will be rerun.

-This is especially nice for webservers, as you can skip the terminal and alt-tab to the browser to see your updated code happily running.

 A number of additional options make the module really flexible and extendible.